 Follow This Abandoned Railroad Trail For One Of The Most Unique Hikes In Missouri

 Missouri is well known for having the longest rail-to-trail park in the nation.
 The Katy Trail is just over 237 miles long and follows the Missouri River almost across the entire state.
 However, there are more converted rails-to-trails in the state that many people don’t know about.
-We think this 35 mile trail in southwestern Missouri should be your next hiking or biking adventure.
+We think this 35 mile trail is one of the best hikes in Missouri, and it should be your next hiking or biking adventure.
 Check it out!

 Have you been on the Frisco Highline Trail?
 Have you hiked or biked the entire length of the trail?
+Do you think it is one of the best hikes in Missouri?
 Tell us about it in the comments below.

 Are you interested in taking a train ride down an old rail line?
 Just outside of the Kansas City metro is a historic train company that will give you an old-school thrill.